-Ellen Chuse, Ellen Driscoll, Abby Goldstein, Joanne Howard, Richard Howe, Nene Humphrey, James Jack, Elise Kaufman, Jiří Kornatovský, Anne Krinsky, Dawn Lee, Morgan O’Hara, Gelah Penn, Sherae Rimpsey, Claudia Sbrissa, Elaine Smollin, Ilene Sunshine, Alicia Wargo, Martin Zet, Ellen Chuse, Ellen Driscoll, Abby Goldstein, Joanne Howard, Richard Howe, Nene Humphrey, Jiří Kornatovský, Anne Krinsky, Dawn Lee, Morgan O’Hara, Gelah Penn, Sherae Rimpsey, Claudia Sbrissa, Elaine Smollin, Ilene Sunshine, Martin Zet
+Ellen Chuse, Ellen Driscoll, Abby Goldstein, Joanne Howard, Richard Howe, Nene Humphrey, James Jack, Elise Kaufman, Jiří Kornatovský, Anne Krinsky, Dawn Lee, Morgan O’Hara, Gelah Penn, Sherae Rimpsey, Claudia Sbrissa, Elaine Smollin, Ilene Sunshine, Alicia Wargo, Martin Zet, Ellen Chuse, Ellen Driscoll, Abby Goldstein, Richard Howe, Nene Humphrey, Jiří Kornatovský, Anne Krinsky, Dawn Lee, Morgan O’Hara, Gelah Penn, Sherae Rimpsey, Claudia Sbrissa, Elaine Smollin, Ilene Sunshine, Martin Zet

 Curator's Talk: Persistence Of Line

 Press and Promotion